Particular/docs.particular.net/nservicebus/sagas/index.md

 Mapping a single message to multiple saga instances is not supported.
 Should you need this you can simulate this by using a message handler that looks up all saga instance affected and send a separate message targeting each of those instances using the regular correlation described above.

-NOTE: Versions prior to V6 required you to put a `[Unique]` attribute on the saga properties used for correlation to enforce uniqueness
+NOTE: Versions prior to version 6 required you to put a `[Unique]` attribute on the saga properties used for correlation to enforce uniqueness

 Read more about the [concurrency](concurrency.md).

 ## Ending a long-running process